 A popular approach to organizational learning is the 70/20/10 model.
 The model was created by McCall, Lombardo & Eichinger of the Center for Creative Leadership, a leadership development organization.

 The 70/20/10 model is a general guideline for organizations seeking to maximize organizational learning and develop new programs.
 The model is widely deployed and often referred to when it comes to learning & development.

 The model proposes that 70% of learning comes from work-based learning.
 This informal learning happens through hands-on experience, where the employee learns during their daily work.
 This learning-on-the-job happens during new tasks and challenging assignments and through feedback from bosses and “water-cooler” conversations with peers on the employee’s performance.

 The next 20% represents developmental relationships.
-This involves employees learning from each other, using social learning, peer feedback and coaching, collaborative learning, and other interactions with peers and mentors.
+This involves employees learning from each other, using social learning, peer feedback and peer coaching, collaborative learning, peer mentoring, and other interactions with peers and mentors.
 The final 10% of professional development comes from traditional coursework and training in a formal, educational setting.

 Although commonly used, the model has been criticized in the academic literature.
 Notably, McCauly (2013) notes in a since-deleted blog post that if formal training “accounts for only 10% of development, why do we need it?”
 Other examples include:

 - There is very little if no quantitative evidence for the 70/20/10 rule in the scientific literature (Clardy, 2018).

 - Analysis in the early 1980s found that the ratio for managers is 50/30/20.
 Zemke (1985) notes that “the finding that 20% of a manager’s know-how comes from formal training is remarkable since the average manager spends less than 1% of his or her time in training”.